Radiative loss of coherence in free electrons: a long-range quantum phenomenon: Results and discussion

-where $f(v/c)=\int_0^1 d\mu\;\big[2\mu^2+\eta^2\big]$ $\sqrt{1-\mu^2}\;\big[\mu^2+\eta^2\big]^{-3/2}$ encapsulates the dependence on electron velocity via the variable $\eta=c/v\gamma$.
-Incidentally, this function admits the closed-form expression $f(\beta) =(\beta\gamma)^{-1}\big\{(2\gamma^2+1)\, \mathcal{K}(-\beta^2\gamma^2)-3\mathcal{E}(-\beta^2\gamma^2)\big\}$ in terms of the elliptical integrals $\mathcal{K}$ and $\mathcal{E}$.
+where $f(v/c)=\int_0^1 d\mu\;\big[(1+v^2/c^2)\mu^2+\eta^2\big]\,(1-\mu^2)^{-1/2}$ $\times\big[\mu^2+\eta^2\big]^{-3/2}$ encapsulates the dependence on electron velocity via the variable $\eta=c/v\gamma$.
+Incidentally, this function admits the closed-form expression $f(\beta)=\beta\gamma\,(1+\beta^2)\, \mathcal{K}(-\beta^2\gamma^2)-(\beta^3/\gamma)\, \mathcal{E}(-\beta^2\gamma^2)$ in terms of the elliptical integrals $\mathcal{K}$ and $\mathcal{E}$.
 Interestingly, the dependences on path positions and electron velocity are factorized in Eq.~(\ref{PT0simple}).
 The distance dependence of the decoherence probability exhibits a logarithmic divergence as $P(d_1,d_2)\approx(\alpha/2\pi)\,f(v/c)\,|\!\log(d_2/d_1)|$ in the $d_2/d_1\to0,\infty$ limits, while it vanishes for $d_1=d_2$.
 In addition, $P(d_1,d_2)$ vanishes at $v=0$ and diverges as $\propto\log\gamma$ as the electron velocity approaches the speed of light.

 It is instructive to examine the frequency integral of Eq.~(\ref{PRRhalfplane}) in the $T=0$ limit.
 For $d_\perp=0$ and $d_2>d_1$, Fig.~\ref{Fig2}b shows that low frequencies become increasingly relevant as we increase $d_2$, eventually converging to a profile that diverges as $\propto1/\omega$ at low frequencies in the $d_2/d_1\rightarrow\infty$ limit, for which the frequency integral is consequently infinite (i.e., we have full decoherence preventing any interference when mixing the two paths).
+We remark that an arbitrarily large loss of coherence can take place even when $d_1$ is made arbitrarily large, provided $d_2/d_1\gg1$, as the electron can always couple to long-wavelength excitations.

 Universal curves for the decoherence probability are obtained from Eq.~(\ref{PT0simple}) for $d_\perp=0$ as a function of $d_2/d_1$ (Fig.~\ref{Fig2}c) for different electron velocities.
 Despite the logarithmic divergence with $d_2/d_1$ and the $\propto\log\gamma$ divergence as $v$ approaches $c$, the decoherence probability takes relatively small values at $T=0$ within the wide range of distances and velocities explored in Fig.~\ref{Fig2}c.
 This conclusion is however dramatically changed at finite temperatures, as we show below.